 Repurpose Old Decorations

-You can do so many things if you let your imagination take over.
+You can do so many things as long as you let your imagination take over.
 First of all, take stock of what you have.
 Don’t overlook ornaments or pieces of old displays.

 Ornaments can become stand-alone decorations if you place them in the midst of holiday greenery.
 Battery-operated twinkle lights are pretty if you place them in a glass jar with red or gold ornaments.